[Jun/Jul ’26 added!] Baseball fans: Capital One once again has great seats for 5,000 miles each

 Quick Thoughts

 Capital One sells sporting event tickets through a partnership with VividSeats.
 Most tickets yield an awful value of 0.6c per mile.
-However, Capital One has 4 Cardholder Exclusive tickets to every game that are typically a great value.
+However, Capital One has 4 Cardholder-Exclusive tickets for every game, typically a great value.
 They also sell seats powered by VividSeats that are an awful value.
 See the next section of this post for how to tell the difference.

-The first game I looked up in New York when these seats launched was about $200 a ticket in the cardholder exclusives section.
-These are seats that I wouldn’t otherwise consider buying, but at 5,000 miles a seat, I enjoyed the great view shown above (and the Delta Club, where concessions had much shorter lines.
-We even ran into Mr. Met in the club!).
+The first game I looked up in New York when these seats launched was about $200 per ticket in the cardholder-exclusives section.
+These are seats I wouldn’t otherwise consider buying, but at 5,000 miles per seat, I enjoyed the great view shown above (and the Delta Club, where the concessions had much shorter lines).
+We even ran into Mr. Met in the club!

-Again, Capital One has many publicly-available VividSeats options at poorer value — you’re looking for the cardholder exclusive seats.
+Again, Capital One has many publicly available VividSeats options at a poorer value—you’re looking for cardholder-exclusive seats.

 There were no additional fees for any of the tickets I’ve bought (in Boston, New York, Philadelphia, Baltimore, and Kansas City) beyond the 10K miles for two tickets or 20K for four tickets, though some parks have a couple of dollars in tax that must be paid with your card.

-Personally, I’m not a huge baseball fan, but I enjoy cool experiences and I wouldn’t be very likely to buy tickets so close to the field otherwise, so bought tickets again this time around because it’s a fun experience for a reasonable price.
+Personally, I’m not a huge baseball fan, but I enjoy cool experiences, and I wouldn’t be very likely to buy tickets so close to the field otherwise, so I bought tickets again this time around because it’s a fun experience at a reasonable price.

 How to find the good Capital One Cardholder Exclusive tickets

-Capital One can be finnicky about how they display the Cardholder Exclusive seats.
-Sometimes, when cardholder exclusive seats are available, you will only see those tickets available for sale.
+Capital One can be finicky about how they display the Cardholder Exclusive seats.
+Sometimes, when cardholder-exclusive seats are available, you will only see those tickets available for sale.

 Other times, the cardholder exclusives might be mixed in among nosebleed seats that yield terrible value.
-For instance, see this example from a New York Mets game — you’ll find the cardholder exclusive seats, which are in the Delta Club 11 section right near the field, for 5,000 miles per seat listed alongside seats in the 400’s and 500’s sections.
-You’ll only get 0.6c per point in value toward seats, but Capital One has those Delta Club 11 seats listed at a value of $40 per seat, which is well below the going price for those seats!
+For instance, see this example from a New York Mets game: you’ll find cardholder-exclusive seats in the Delta Club 11 section, right near the field, listed at 5,000 miles per seat, alongside seats in the 400’s and 500’s sections.
+You’ll only get 0.6c per point toward seats, but Capital One lists those Delta Club 11 seats at $40 per seat, well below the going price!

-You’ll kind of need to know what you’re looking for — 2 or 4 seats for 5,000 miles per seat that are close to the field.
-Note that these are initially available for every game, but there are only four seats for each game — expect most of the desirable games to get snatched up quickly.
-In most parks, the seats cost just the 5,000 miles each with no cash outlay at all (I’ve bought tickets for games at both Yankee Stadium and Citi Field in New York as well as tickets to games in Boston, Philadelphia, and Kansas City and only paid 5,000 miles each in those cases).
-Some parks seem to have a small fee of a couple of dollars, which I assume is some sort of local tax.
+You’ll kind of need to know what you’re looking for: 2 or 4 seats for 5,000 miles per seat, close to the field.
+Note that these are initially available for every game, but there are only four seats per game — expect most of the desirable games to get snatched up quickly.
+In most parks, the seats cost just 5,000 miles each with no cash outlay at all (I’ve bought tickets for games at both Yankee Stadium and Citi Field in New York, as well as tickets to games in Boston, Philadelphia, and Kansas City, and only paid 5,000 miles each in those cases).
+Some parks seem to charge a small fee of a couple of dollars, which I assume is a local tax.

 a screenshot of a website